-The students were majoring in languages specialization, with Chinese as their concentration.
-All the male teachers interviewed were currently teaching Chinese courses, while the female teachers interviewed were teaching extracurricular Chinese in the pondok (dorm) only.
+The students were studying in languages specialization, with Chinese as their concentration All the male teachers interviewed are currently teaching Chinese courses, while the female teachers interviewed are teaching extracurricular Chinese in the pondok (dorm) only.

 3.2.
 Procedures and Data Analysis